BranB97/jobstreet-data-eng-project/README.md

 ## Infrastructure Setup
 ### Install Windows Subsystem for Linux (WSL)
-1. Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator" and then enter the wsl --install command.
+1. Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator" and then enter the `wsl --install command`.
     ```powershell
      wsl --install
     ```